alanchoi00/mtrn4231-klotski-solver/README.md

 A C++ ROS2 service node that finds the optimal move sequence to solve the Klotski puzzle.
 Given the current board state and a goal configuration via the `SolveBoard` service, it returns the shortest `MoveList` using **BFS** over the state-space graph.
 The solver represents the 4×5 board as a grid with four piece types (1×1, 1×2, 2×1, 2×2) and explores valid sliding moves.
 [Precomputed graph data](https://2swap.github.io/Klotski-Webpage/data.json) enumerating all 65,880 reachable configurations accelerates pathfinding.

 #### Arm Manipulation Node
 MoveIt is been used for control UR5e robot to approach, retreat, pick and place blocks on the Klotski Board.
-This node subscribes to the sense node to get the real time board coordinates and received the command from plan node with the target piece and cell.
+This node subscribes to the sense node to get the real-time board coordinates and received the command from plan node with the target piece and cell.

 #### Gripper Manipulation Node